I did not know I was hungry ∙

-The story is told of a cocoon, a butterfly, and a small boy.
+The story is about a cocoon, a butterfly, and a young boy.
 One day, a small opening appeared in a cocoon, through which a butterfly would soon appear.
-A boy stopped and watched how the butterfly was struggling to get out of the cocoon.
-The butterfly was exerting a great deal of effort, but the gap was not widening.
+A boy stopped and watched how the butterfly struggled to get out of the cocoon.
+The butterfly was exerting much effort, but the gap was not widening.
 The boy thought that perhaps the butterfly was not strong enough to break through.

 The boy made a fateful decision to “help” the butterfly.
 The boy used a small knife and cut a larger opening in the cocoon.
 The butterfly was able to emerge without much additional effort.
 But it appeared scrawny and feeble.
 It could barely move its crinkled wings.

-For the rest of its now rather short life, the butterfly would have to drag its weak body and useless, crinkled wings.
+For the rest of its now drastically shortened life, the butterfly would have to drag its weak body and useless, crinkled wings.
 It was unable to fly.
 The boy did not realize that the effort required to spread the narrow gap of the cocoon was necessary for the butterfly.
-The energy expended would pump life-giving fluid from the body to the butterfly’s wings and enable them to expand and allow the butterfly to fly.
+The energy expended would pump life-giving fluid from the body to the butterfly’s wings, enabling them to expand and allow the butterfly to fly.
 Butterflies and cocoons were designed so that it takes much effort for butterflies to emerge from their cocoons.
 This makes them strong and vibrant.
 It is part of the Father’s design for them.